YottaDB/YDBDoc/MultiLangProgGuide/nodeprogram.rst

 The output format varies depending on which method is used.

-Before any of the API functions can be used, a YottaDB runtime instance needs to be created;
+Before any of the API methods can be used, a YottaDB runtime instance needs to be created;

 .. code-block:: javascript